 Besides complex aircraft responses, firefighters in airport areas are usually also responsible for structural firefighting.
 This type of response requires well-trained and highly motivated firefighters with knowledge of fire behaviour and firefighting tactics based on structural fires.
 This course consists of theoretical sessions in the classroom enhanced by practical “hands-on” training.
 The curriculum of the course has been developed based on several national standards within the European Union.

-Participants working together in teams will be challenged by a variety of typical fire scenarios.
+Training participants working together in teams will be challenged by a variety of typical fire scenarios.
 The trainees, armed with appropriate firefighting equipment and appliances, will experience the following scenarios:

-- Advanced attack techniques,
+- advanced attack techniques,

-- Thermal imaging search and rescue,
+- thermal imaging search and rescue,

-- Live fire observation and entering point decisions,
+- live fire observation and entering point decisions,

-- Live fire indoor vehicle scenario,
+- live fire indoor vehicle scenario,

-- Large scale flame attacks,
+- large scale flame attacks,

-- Large complex structural fire scenario.
+- large complex structural fire scenario.